raulMarvanWizeline/wa-chatgpt-sprint-23/README.md

 - Start the application.
 - Customize the editor settings as needed.
 - Write or paste your code in the editor.
-- Click the 'Submit for Review' button to send your code to the OpenAI API.
+- Click the 'Code review' button to send your code to the OpenAI API.
 - View the AI-generated review comments on the right side of the screen.

 ## Contributing